bnolan/wedding/accomodation.md

 ## The Allure

 [The Allure](http://www.allurestradbroke.com.au/ ) doesn't have direct beach access, but it is only across the road!
-It is the closest accommodation the ceremony site & reception venue.
+It is the closest accommodation to the ceremony site & reception venue.
 The architecturally designed "beach shacks" & villas are well equipped, fully self-contained and have air conditioning.
 It also has on-site a pool, children's playground, shared edible garden and cafe.
 We stayed here in November and will probably book this for ourselves.
 (Tip: shacks/villas on the back row are the most private & peaceful).

 We have registered our wedding with the Allure, so if quote our names & the wedding date you will recieve a 10% discount from their advertised rate.